 To contact Erica call 770-971-9311 ext 6.Download Client Paperwork for Children and Adolescents (PDF)Download Client Paperwork for Adults (PDF) Back to the top

 Scott graduated from Liberty University with a Bachelor of Science degree in Psychology and Masters Degree in Professional Counseling.
-Utilizing a Client-Centered approach, Scott maintains an optimistic perspective of individuals and believes that a person’s behaviors, healthy or unhealthy, are an attempt to cope with life’s challenges.
+Utilizing a Client-Centered approach, he maintains an optimistic perspective of individuals and believes that a person's behaviors, healthy or unhealthy, are an attempt to cope with life's challenges.
 While providing an environment of acceptance, respect and understanding, Scott incorporates directive and nondirective techniques that will promote personal growth and lasting life change.
-He has extensive experience working with adolescents, individuals, couples and families coping with anxiety, depressive disorders anger issues, abuse, and chemical dependency.
-He has an extensive background in understanding the devastating impact emotional disorders and addictive behaviors have individually and collectively.
+Scott's extensive experience working with adolescents, individuals, couples and families who are coping with anxiety, depressive disorders, anger issues, abuse, and chemical dependency provides a base of knowledge for a greater understanding regarding the devastating impact addictive and emotional disorder can have individually and collectively.

 Katrina Lokken - Psy.D. - Psychologist contracted with Marietta Counseling to provide psychological testing services